-7. Climate change group
+7. Climate Change & Green Group

 - 7.1.
-A climate change working group was introduced during 2016-17, made up of staff representatives across the organisation.
+A Climate Change & Green Group was introduced during 2016-17, made up of staff representatives across the organisation.
 The group aims to share best practice, think creatively about sustainability opportunities and lead on new green initiatives. - 7.2.
-Notably, with encouragement from colleagues in the climate change working group, staff make a variety of annual pledges each Climate Week.
-Pledges focus on changing behaviour, and include individual commitments to cut down on food packaging, take food waste home to compost and to upgrade all lightbulbs at home to energy saving versions. - 7.3.
-The climate change group have also led recycling awareness sessions in their teams to encourage staff to recycle correctly and have visited our provider's local recycling centre to see what happens to our waste when it is recycled. - 7.4.
+Notably, with encouragement from colleagues in the Climate Change & Green Group, staff make a variety of annual pledges each Climate Week.
+Pledges focus on changing behaviour, and include individual commitments to cut down on food packaging, take food waste home to compost and to upgrade all lightbulbs at home to energy saving versions.

+- 7.3.
+The climate change group also promote events relating to climate change and raise awareness of SPSO's commitments towards reducing carbon emissions across the organisation. - 7.4.
 In 2020-21, the climate change group took part in running Resource Efficient Scotland's Climate Change Assessment Tool (CCAT) alongside volunteers from all teams within the SPSO.
-This allowed the group to identify areas for improvement in the SPSO's climate change response and generated a list of actions for 2021-22 to help us to meet our net zero target of 2030.
+This allowed the group to identify areas for improvement in the SPSO's climate change response and generated a list of actions. - 7.5.
+A number of these actions were completed in 2021-22 including: - 7.5.1.
+Develop a carbon reduction project register containing information on projects undertaken by the SPSO to reduce emissions;